-They say that a dog is man’s best friend, but every cat lover knows this isn’t accurate.
+They say that a dog is a human’s best friend, but every cat lover knows this isn’t accurate.
 Cats can also be our best friends, from sweet snuggles at night to head bumps and kneading during the day.

 We can form bonds with our fuzzy fur babies that truly are deep and long-lasting.